#

-# Roles, Invitations, and Permissions
+Roles, Invitations, and Permissions

 One of the most powerful (and patented) aspects of iLiv All-In is its system of Roles and Invitations.

 Together these provide the levels of abstraction and flexibility that allow composers to do their best thinking about how the organization delivers value.
-They also seemlessly manage permissions, which are critical for data integrity and security.
+They also seamlessly manage permissions, which are critical for data integrity and security.

-# Roles
+#

 Roles are descriptors of people, reflecting what skills, talents, and interests they have.